top of page

 My Jewellery

-I make my jewellery using fine silver, epoxy resin and sea glass.
+I make my jewellery using fine silver, sterling silver, epoxy resin and sea glass.
 Below I have added a bit more information about the techniques I use.
 This will hopefully answer any questions you may have.

-Fine Silver
+Silver

 My jewellery is not currently hallmarked but I hope to do this in future.